netblue30/firejail/README.md

 $ ./configure && make && sudo make install-strip
 `````
 On Debian/Ubuntu you will need to install git and gcc compiler.
 AppArmor
-development libraries and pkg-config are required when using --apparmor
+development libraries and pkg-config are required when using `--apparmor`
 ./configure option:
 `````
 $ sudo apt-get install git build-essential libapparmor-dev pkg-config gawk
 `````
-For --selinux option, add libselinux1-dev (libselinux-devel for Fedora).
+For `--selinux` option, add libselinux1-dev (libselinux-devel for Fedora).

 Detailed information on using firejail from git is available on the [wiki](https://github.com/netblue30/firejail/wiki/Using-firejail-from-git).

 ## Running the sandbox

-To start the sandbox, prefix your command with “firejail”:
+To start the sandbox, prefix your command with `firejail`:

 `````
 $ firejail firefox            # starting Mozilla Firefox